 Linux flavor Status CentOS 6, Red Hat Enterprise Linux Server 6, Scientific Linux 6 Supported with both OpenJDK and Oracle Java 7 Virtual Machines (HotSpot).
 CentOS 7, Red Hat Enterprise Linux Server 7, Scientific Linux 7 Supported with both OpenJDK and Oracle Java 7 Virtual Machines (HotSpot).
+SUSE Linux Enterprise Server 11 Supported only with the Oracle Java Virtual Machine.
 SUSE Linux Enterprise Server 12 Supported only with the Oracle Java Virtual Machine.

 The Oracle JVM is recommended because in the experience of Bright Computing the Hadoop components work better out of the box compared with OpenJDK or IBM Java Runtime Environment.
-For SLES12, Oracle JVM currently (December 2016) turns out to be the only JVM that works without needing patch scripts to get security features working, or to get some other advanced features working such as Yarn HA combined with NameNode HA.
+For SLES11 and SLES12, Oracle JVM currently (December 2016) turns out to be the only JVM that works without needing patch scripts to get security features working, or to get some other advanced features working such as Yarn HA combined with NameNode HA.